 Your child will enjoy lots of new experiences and opportunities as they move through Grades 7, 8 and 9.
 But, as your tween turns into a teen, and begins to spend more time with their friends and less time with you, you’ll both face a whole new set of financial challenges.

-The good news is that the money management lessons your child learns now will make a real difference to how they cope when they start university, settle into their first job or leave home.
+The good news is that the money management lessons your child learns now will make a real difference to how they cope when they start college, settle into their first job or leave home.

-You’re now in a great position to cement their financial education and empower them with skills that will last a lifetime, so encourage them to flex their money management muscles by focusing on gohenry’s four pillars of money management: Earn, Save, Spend and Give.
+You’re now in a great position to cement their financial education and empower them with skills that will last a lifetime, so encourage them to flex their money management muscles by focusing on GoHenry’s four pillars of money management: Earn, Save, Spend and Give.